Meeting of the strongmen: How did Trump measure up against Xi?

 Great power relations

-Much attention has been paid in the build up to Trump's trip, coming as it did in the wake of China's Party Congress, and Xi's consolidation of power.
+Prior to the trip, much attention had been paid to Xi's apparent consolidation of power in the wake of China's Party Congress.

 In contrast, Trump landed in Beijing amid historically low approval ratings and under the shadow of the Russia probe.